Real Estate Investment Trusts (REITs) 8 questions answered

 The shares of companies listed on an exchange are bought and sold at the exchange.

-When a company ceases to operate, the proceeds from the sale of its assets are used to pay its debts and taxes, and the rest of the money is distributed to shareholders.
+When a company ceases to operate, the proceeds from the sale of its assets are used to pay its debts and taxes, and the rest of the money is distributed to shareholders., the price of trust units depends on market conditions, and supply and demand.
+Investments in units of a REIT generally carry the same risks as those associated with real estate investments.

 While distributions are usually stable, they are not guaranteed, as opposed to safer investments like guaranteed investment certificates (GICs).
 A decrease in distributions would lower the value of units, while an increase would boost it.